HomeNewsDonald Trump was just threatened by a sitting Democrat Governor

 Illinois Governor Pritzker Threatens Trump: “You Come for My People, You Come Through Me”

 Illinois Governor J.B.
-Pritzker issued a strong warning to President-elect Donald Trump and his incoming administration on Thursday, vowing to protect the state’s minority communities from potential threats.
+Pritzker issued a strong warning to President-elect Donald Trump and his incoming administration, vowing to protect the state’s minority communities from potential threats.
 In a defiant statement to reporters, Pritzker declared, “You come for my people, you come through me,” signaling his commitment to defend the people of Illinois from any policies he perceives as harmful.

 Pritzker’s comments came as he reflected on the divisive period of Trump’s first term, when he said that minority communities across the nation had endured “chaos, retribution, and disarray radiated from the White House.”
 As he prepared for the prospect of a second Trump presidency, Pritzker made it clear that his administration would stand firm against any efforts that could undermine the rights and freedoms of Illinoisans.